LDSSA/vision-mission-structure/README.md

 which individual polling places can be compromised (read Bush V. Gore) while at the same time making it nearly impossible to compromise the entire system.
 Is messy, takes a long time to count votes, and every once in a while the system fails.
 However, because the individual polling places are siloed, there are two main benefits:

-1) the damage can usually be contained and 2) the system is robust to outright corruption by a single entity.
+1. The damage can usually be contained.
+2. The system is robust to outright corruption by a single entity.

 The vision is meant to be a big but achievable goal.
 It is not as big as it could be (e.g. to teach the world Data Science) in order to facilitate focus.
 It is big enough to give us something meaningful to work on for many years to come.